gdjohnson/TK19/concepts/analogy.md

 ### Concepts & algorithmic "voting"

-(Predecessor in spirit to Yudkowsky's "How An Algorithm Feels From The Inside" and "Disguised Queries," and the general concept of algorithmic categorization at LessWrong.)
+(Predecessor in spirit to [[Eliezer Yudkowsky|Yudkowsky]]'s "How An Algorithm Feels From The Inside" and "Disguised Queries," and the general concept of algorithmic categorization at LessWrong.)

 All lexical items are concepts, including rhetorical "concepts" and filler words.
 (Hofstadter mentions "probably," "ain't," as concepts e.g.) What makes them concepts is that they have a time and a place: a situation which is appropriate to deploy them.
 On how brains make this choice: